 The promotion of culture through traditional dances in Chipinge district

 The project partners Holland Mphongo Traditional Dance Group with primary school age children in Chikore, Chipinge.
 It will offer specialist training in Mphongo dance, drumming, and drums preparation for performance skills.

 GRANT: USD 3,961.00

 TOTAL LOT 2 GRANTS USD: 12,331.00

-TOTAL GRANTS AWARDED: USD 117,416.00
+TOTAL FIRST CALL GRANTS: USD 117,416.00